Peer Review in Three Minutes: What is peer review? (video)

 1. Be sure to mark the "peer reviewed" or "scholarly" limit when searching for peer reviewed articles.

-5. A common truncation symbol in the databases is the asterisk symbol *.
+5. The truncation symbol in the databases is *.
 Using this will allow you to search for various forms of the word in one step.
 For example, strateg* will search for strategy, strategies, strategize, and strategic.